wireapp/wire-server/docs/reference/elasticsearch-migration-2021-02-15.md

 Release `2021-02-15` of `wire-server` requires creating a new ElasticSearch index for `brig` _before_ deploying the release.
 Without this new index the user search in TeamSettings will be defunct.

-The index that brig is using, is defined at brig's config at `elasticsearch.index`.
+The index that brig is using, is defined in the `brig` chart's config at `elasticsearch.index`.
 This config value of the previous deployment is referred to as `<OLD_INDEX>` in the following.

 These following instructions describe how to: